oracle-livelabs/oci-migration/tomcat-to-oci/migrate-app/migrate-app.md

 ## Task 4: Check the Application Served Via the Load Balancer

-1. Get the load balancer public IP from the Terraform output.
+1. Get the load balancer public IP from the Stack deployment output.

 2. In your browser, go to http://*LOAD_BALANCER_IP*/SimpleDB/.